BiEquiFormer: Bi-Equivariant Representations for Global Point Cloud Registration: Method

 \subsection{Building Bi-equivariant feature maps}

 -0.2cm While the literature is abundant with methods that build $\mathrm{SE(3)}$-equivariant representations there is a lack in the design of compact and expressive bi-equivariant feature maps i.e. feature maps that transform with the \textbf{joint action} of $\mathrm{SE(3)} \times \mathrm{SE(3)}$ as described in the previous section.
 This is particularly important in our problem since vanilla equivariant features do not fuse the information of both point clouds thus they create impoverished representations for matching.
 While the general theory from \cite{gentheory2019} can be adapted to find convolutional layers, such layers have a huge memory overhead and do not scale to scene-level scans.
 Closer to our work, both \cite{ganea2021independent} and \cite{qin2022geometric} parametrize only the invariant channels when they fuse the features of the point clouds via cross-attention.
 However, useful vector features that can be learned on the points such as the normals of the surface cannot be represented this way.\\ We present some elementary operations on the feature maps that preserve bi-equivariance in each of the three cases above.
 In the next section, we utilize these operations to build expressive parametric layers for global PCR.
-We note that elementary equivariant operations such as the inner product or the norm of the difference, heavily used in equivariant literature, are \textbf{not} bi-equivariant. \begin{proposition} \ \begin{compactenum} \item If $f_1,f_2 \in \mathbb{R}^3$ are vector features i.e. they transform with the standard representation of $SO(3)$ then the tensor product $f_1, f_2 \mapsto f_1f_2^T$ is an SO(3) \textbf{output-bi-equivariant} map. \item Given a matrix $F \in \mathbb{R}^{3 \times 3}$ that transforms with the joint action of $SO(3) \times SO(3)$ i.e., $F \mapsto R_1FR_2^T$ the map: $F \mapsto (U\sigma(\Sigma),V \sigma'(\Sigma))$ is an SO(3) \textbf{input-bi-equivariant map}, where $U,\Sigma, V$ is the unique SVD decomposition of $F$ and $\sigma, \sigma'$ are point wise non-linearities on the eigenvalues. \item Given the same matrix $F \neq 0$ as above, the map $F \mapsto \sigma(\|F\|) \frac{F}{\|F\|}$ is $\mathrm{SO(3)}$ \textbf{input-output bi-equivariant}, where $\|\cdot\|$ is a matrix norm e.g. operator, Frobenius, trace norm etc. \end{compactenum} \end{proposition}
+We note that elementary equivariant operations such as the inner product or the norm of the difference, heavily used in equivariant literature, are \textbf{not} bi-equivariant. \begin{proposition} \ \begin{compactenum} \item If $f_1,f_2 \in \mathbb{R}^3$ are vector features i.e. they transform with the standard representation of $SO(3)$ then the tensor product $f_1, f_2 \mapsto f_1f_2^T$ is an SO(3) \textbf{output-bi-equivariant} map. \item Given a matrix $F \in \mathbb{R}^{3 \times 3}$ with distinct, positive, singular values that transforms with the joint action of $SO(3) \times SO(3)$ i.e., $F \mapsto R_1FR_2^T$ the map: is an SO(3) \textbf{input-bi-equivariant map}, where $\{(U_i,\Sigma, V_i)\}_{i=1}^4$ are the 4 possible SVD decompositions of $F$ counting signs with $U_i,V_i \in SO(3)$ if $\det(F)>0$ and $U_i \in O(3)-SO(3),V_i \in SO(3)$ if $\det(F)<0$ and $\sigma, \sigma'$ are point-wise non-linearities on the singular values.
+The $SO(3)$ matrices are formed as $[u_1, u_2, u_1 \times u_2]$ and the $O(3)-SO(3)$ as $[u_1, u_2, -u_1 \times u_2]$ where $u_1,u_2$ are the first two columns of $U$ (and similar for $V$). \item Given the same matrix $F \neq 0$ as above, the map $F \mapsto \sigma(\|F\|) \frac{F}{\|F\|}$ is $\mathrm{SO(3)}$ \textbf{input-output bi-equivariant}, where $\|\cdot\|$ is a matrix norm e.g. operator, Frobenius, trace norm etc. \end{compactenum} \end{proposition}

 \textbf{Observation:} It is easy to verify that we can construct an SO(3)-equivariant map via the composition $(\textit{\textbf{iBEq}} \circ (\circ_K \textit{\textbf{ioBEq}}^K) \circ \textit{\textbf{oBEq}})(X,Y)$ where \textit{\textbf{iBEq}}, \textit{\textbf{oBEq}}, $\textit{\textbf{ioBEq}}^K$ are SO(3) - input, output, and input-output bi-equivariant maps respectively.
 However, in contrast to standard equivariant layers, this composition fuses information from both inputs $X,Y$.
 This observation is crucial for our design.